 One of you is a night owl, and the other is a bright and cheery morning person.

-You start noticing certain things that didn’t bother you before give you headaches.
+You start noticing certain things that didn’t bother you before give you headaches now.

-You may find you are not as quick to offer help with something, or have as much patience as you did in the beginning.
+You may find you aren’t as quick to offer help with something or have as much patience as you did in the beginning.
 Maybe you start taking each other for granted.

-One of us is an introvert, and one of us is an extrovert.
+One of us is an introvert, and one of us is more of an extrovert.
 Although sometimes it just depends on the day or event.

 Will this change?
 Possibly.